-What are the best travel Cameras
+What are the Best Travel Cameras

 When you come to Vietnam you will want to capture those moments that are special.
 The sights of Vietnam will blow you away.

-Cameras vs smartphones.
+Cameras vs Smartphones.

-You might be thinking right now that you don’t really need a travel camera because you already have one on your smartphone that goes everywhere with you.
+You might be thinking right now that you don’t need a travel camera because you already have one on your smartphone that goes everywhere with you.

 Sensors in cameras are larger than those in smartphones.
 Even cameras with a smaller sensor, such as Micro Four Thirds, have a lot more surface area to work with than a smartphone sensor.